renovatebot/renovate/docs/usage/configuration-options.md

 ## python

-Currently the only Python package manager is `pip` - specifically for `requirements.txt` and `requirequirements.pip` files - so adding any config to this `python` object is essentially the same as adding it to the `pip_requirements` object instead.
+Currently the only Python package manager is `pip` - specifically for `requirements.txt` and `requirements.pip` files - so adding any config to this `python` object is essentially the same as adding it to the `pip_requirements` object instead.

 ## rangeStrategy